Awadmanu/hardore-flashcards/README.md

 ## Disclaimer

 This project was created with the assistance of generative AI models.
-Specifically, ChatGPT and Claude were used during the development and documentation process.
+Specifically, Copilot, ChatGPT and Claude were used during the development and documentation process.

 ## Contributors